-Applicants for Environmental Services intern positions must be enrolled in a trade school training program, or college or university undergraduate or graduate program, preferably in a field related to the mission and scope of the bureau's work.
-The trade school, college or university must be located in Oregon or Washington, or the applicant must be a resident of the Portland Metropolitan Area.
+Applicants for Environmental Services intern positions must be enrolled in a trade school training program, college, or university undergraduate or graduate program, preferably in a field related to the mission and scope of the Bureau's work.
+The trade school, college or university must be located in Oregon or Washington, or the applicant must be a resident of the Portland metropolitan area.

 Internships for students in engineering, environmental or wastewater programs may periodically be available in these areas:

 Positions are available in the Facilities and Administrative Services and Revenue Programs groups.
 Tasks may include conducting research using GIS Mapping and ArcMap, archiving files, data entry in various spreadsheets and databases, document review and reconciliation, assisting with projects, filing, providing administrative and clerical support, and other various office duties.